Engee documentation

 Description

-The Discrete FIR Filter block filters each channel of the input signal with a specified digital FIR filter.
-The block can implement static filters with fixed coefficients.
+Block Discrete FIR Filter filters each channel of the input signal with a specified digital FIR filter.
+The unit can implement static filters with fixed coefficients.

-This block filters each channel of the input signal independently in time.
+This block filters each input signal channel independently in time.

-The output dimensions are the same as the input dimensions, unless you specify a filter matrix for the Coefficients parameter.
+The output signal size is equal to the input signal size, unless you specify a filter matrix for the parameters Coefficients.
 In this case, the output dimensions depend on the number of filter sets specified.

 Specifying initial states

-The Discrete FIR Filter block by default initialises with zero the internal filter states responsible for the signal values in previous steps.
+Block Discrete FIR Filter by default initialises with zero the internal filter states responsible for the signal values at the previous steps.
 This is equivalent to assuming that past inputs and outputs are zero.
-You can use the Initial states parameter to specify non-zero initial conditions for filter delays.
+You can use the parameters *Initial states*parameter to set non-zero initial conditions for filter delays.

-To determine the number of initial states to set and how to set them, see the table of acceptable initial states.
-The Initial states parameter can take one of the forms described in the following table.
+To determine the number of initial states to set and how to set them, see the table of acceptable initial states. parameters Initial states can take one of the forms described in the following table.

 Initial state Description